Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 The Heavy Model is the model at the server side.
 Heavy as the term states pertains to the size of the model (memory).
 This is the model that would receive the real-time frames from the Lightweight model.
 Based on the frames it receives, it would train a copy of the lightweight model against that frame.
 This would lead difference in the values of some of the weights.
 This model would then send a compressed version of these specific weights (i.e. only those that require updation) to the lightweight model.
 It would incorporate those.

+For this project, we are using YOLO V3 Gold Standard Model.
+YOLO stands for You Only Look Once.
+This is a state-of-the-art deep learning model used for object detection.
+It is implemented using Tensorflow.
+It processes images at 30 FPS and has a mAP of 57.9% on COCO test-dev while it's on Pascal Titan X. Although there is a tradeoff between the speed and accuracy, this can be easily balanced (i.e. the specific values can be chosen) by simply altering the size of the model without any retraining required.

+It has a single neural network applied to the full image.
+This network divides the image into regions and predicts bounding boxes and probabilities for each region.
+These bounding boxes are weighted by the predicted probabilities.

+What makes the third version or V3 stand out is that it uses a few tricks to improve training and increase performance, including: multi-scale predictions, a better backbone classifier, and more as discussed in [4].

 ### Lightweight Model

+The Lightweight Model is a model at the edge side (like a microcontroller, edge(end) device).
+Just like Heavy model, the term Lightweight pertains to the sizze of the model at the end device (edge).
+The reason why we implement a lightweight model is that out target devices are microcontrollers or MCUs.
+Even for a smartphone, the memory is constrained.
+Most machine learning  models, especially the deep learning ones, consume copious amounts of memory (in the order of GBs and even TBs).
+A smartphone itself cannot handle this memory capacity (let alone something as resource-constrained as an MCU).
+That's why it's important to optimize the memory at the edge side.
+This model has a very low capacity making it suitable for deployment at the edge side.

+The Lightweight model sends frames of the environment every 10 seconds or so to the Heavy model at the server side.
+Once the Heavy model receives these frames, it retrains a copy of the Lightweight model against it, updates specific weights and sends these specific weights to the Lightweight model.
+The Lightweight model upon receiving these weights incorporates that to facilitate a more accurate object detection.

 ## Timeline for Project